 Most people who are charged with DUI are ordinary, hard-working citizens who otherwise lead lawful lives.
 Unfortunately, the price for drinking and driving can be steep.
-At the Law Offices of James N. Dicks, attorney James N. Dicks is uniquely qualified to help defend your rights, liberties, and reputation in the face of DUI charges.
+At JD Law, attorney James N. Dicks is uniquely qualified to help defend your rights, liberties, and reputation in the face of DUI charges.
 Prior to obtaining his law license, he was a police officer, which means that he has first-hand experience in police procedures related to DUI arrests.
 What does this mean for you?
 It means that he knows how cops can violate your rights, and he knows how to expose it.

 Helping Normal People in Extraordinary Circumstances

 Among Mr. Dicks’s many case results includes one in which a normal, responsible woman was caught up in a misunderstanding that nearly destroyed her life.
 After making the conscious decision to have a designated driver for a night out, the woman and her friends were involved in an accident.
 When cops arrived on scene and saw her standing near her car, they unfairly accused her of drunk driving.
 Despite insisting that she was not driving her car, the officers did not believe her and arrested her after she failed a field sobriety test.

 Attorney James N. Dicks believed in her.
 Through dedicated advocacy and efficiency, we were able to find and introduce witnesses who testified that she was, in fact, not driving the vehicle.
 Not only were we able to help our client keep her license, but additionally, all charges were ultimately dropped.
 Our client was able to close this shocking chapter of her life and begin anew.